brownjm1968/nuctools/README.md

 make html
 ```

+Note:
-Note: To build the equations properly you must have LaTeX installed.
+- To build the equations properly you must have LaTeX installed
+- Some packages are required for html, and can be installed with `pip` (e.g. `python -m pip install sphinx`)

 --- To Test -----------------